arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

     +-----+-------+
     | b | 2 |
     +-----+-------+
-    -- The COUNT function separately counts the number of records with the same key.
+    -- The COUNT function aggregates values that have the same key.
 The usage of the following aggregate functions is similar to that of the COUNT function, and therefore is not described in detail in this topic.
     ```